bdthemes/ultimate-store-kit/readme.txt

 == Changelog ==

+= 2.9.X [XXth December 2025] =

+* Updated: Modified the hover effect in the shiny grid widget

 = 2.9.3 [24th December 2025] =

 Added: New control added to the add to cart button section in the showcase slider widget